vitaly/dotvim3/src/plugins/10-init/files/README.index.md

 `make reconfigure` will ask all questions all over again, with your previous choices used as defaults.

-During the installation a README file is generated in the destination directory with just the information relevant to your own configuration chocies.
+During the installation this `README.md` file is re-generated with just the information relevant to current configuration chocies.

-The README file in the project repository was generated with my own configuration ;).

-###  YouCompleteMe
+###  DEOPLETE

-Dotvim2 (optionally) uses YouCompleteMe for code completion (v1 used AutoComplPop).

-It is a quite a bit more complex and not without its problems, but it seems to be **the** completion plugin to use at this time.

-> Note: You will need `cmake` installed if you want this to work.

-> **IMPORTANT:** YouCompleteMe installation seems to be quite problematic.
-One
-> particular problem that happened to me a lot is git failing to featch all the
-> submodules from github.
-In case of such a failure you can try to run `make
-> completion`, which will retry YouCompleteMe installation. you might
-> need to run it seveal time until it succeeds.

 ## TBD

-# load order
+# Load order

 * vimrc
     * vimrc.plugins